bannysters/Synthorium/README.md

 # Day 5 (Nov 21 2024)

 Optimized and cleaned code (ALOT).
 Added functionality to build a list of walls for each room that are exposed on the outside.
 I'll use that later for pathfinding to make hallways.

+# Day 6 (Nov 22 2024)

+Scripted a map scaling function, which scales the map down by about 2.5x into simpler nodes.
+Implemented this function to run faster pathfinding.
+Wrote a pathfinding function to find all possible connections between all rooms.